 - Any diagram point junction representing a network junction object is placed at best inside the diagram polygon container representing its spatial container with some or all other contents.

-- Any diagram polygon container representing a container junction object displays as a rectangle around its contents and placed at best inside its own diagram polygon container.
+- Any diagram polygon container representing a container junction object displays as a rectangle around its contents and is placed at best inside its own diagram polygon container.

 - Any diagram edge representing a network edge object displays as a straight line between its from and to diagram junction.

-- Any diagram edge representing a network line feature displays with the line feature geometry when the diagram template is configured to keep initial vertices on edges, otherwise it displays as a straight line between its from and to diagram junction.
+- Any diagram edge representing a network line feature displays with the line feature geometry when the diagram template is configured to keep initial vertices on edges; otherwise, it displays as a straight line between its from and to diagram junction.

-Next, when consuming a utility network or trace network in a file geodatabase or a utility network service, you can use the Append To Diagram function or enable the Dynamic Diagram running mode to refine the diagram content if needed, apply layouts on all or parts of the diagram, and store the diagram if you want to persist it in the database.
+Next, when consuming a utility network or trace network in a file or mobile geodatabase or a utility network service, you can use the Append To Diagram function or enable the Dynamic Diagram running mode to refine the diagram content if needed, apply layouts on all or parts of the diagram, and store the diagram if you want to persist it in the database.